 If they are reluctant to provide you their information, you should attempt to call the police and, if necessary, have them document the scene.
 If they refuse to come to the scene because it took place on private property, you should go to the nearest police station to file a report.
 The more information you have, the stronger your case will be.

-File With Both the Police and Insurance Company
+Contact the Police Department and Your Insurance Company

 Several factors are taken into account when determining fault in a shopping mall parking lot from the eyes of the insurance company.
 Typically speaking, if you are backing out of a spot when the accident occurs, you will be blamed as it is your responsibility to yield to oncoming traffic.